tatuylonen/wikitextprocessor/README.md

 ``Wtp.start_page()`` (including the implicit calls from ``Wtp.process()`` and ``Wtp.reprocess()``), so they should be saved (e.g., by this call) for each page.
-(Given the parallelism in processing the pages, they cannot just be accumulated in the subprocesses.)
+(Given the parallelism in the processing of the pages, they cannot just be accumulated in the subprocesses.)

 The returned dictionary contains the following keys: